 If you don't have any butter on hand, you can still make this low carb French toast!
 Just use cooking spray or vegetable oil to grease your pan.
 If you have butter-flavored cooking spray or shortening, that would be even better to give your French toast a buttery flavor.

 Typically, you could substitute a plant-based milk for dairy milk in a French toast recipe.
-For this keto French toast, you'll want to opt for a keto-friendly plant milk like almond milk or coconut milk.
+For this keto French toast, you'll want to opt for a keto-friendly plant milk like unsweetened almond milk or coconut milk.

-It is if you use the right bread!
-This keto french toast with zero carb bread is a perfect breakfast option for the keto diet!
+If it's a regular French toast made with traditional bread, then yes.
+But this keto french toast with zero carb bread is a perfect breakfast option for the keto diet!

 If you try this recipe, I would love it if you could leave a star review rating and comment below!
 It’s so wonderful hearing your feedback!
 And don’t forget to share your creations with me by tagging @chenee_today on Instagram!